Fasciolosis: Domestic animals

 Only clorsulon and albendazole are approved for use in the treatment of domestic animals in the United States, but the available flukicides used worldwide also include triclabendazole, netobimin, closantel, rafoxanide, nitroxynil, and oxyclozanide; however, this list of available drugs has some drawbacks.
 Closantel, nitroxynil, and oxyclozanide are not effective against young liver flukes and should only be used to treat subacute and chronic infections.
-Triclabendazole is effective at killing flukes of any age, but only those that cause acute infections; flukes that have remained in the body for long periods of time are becoming resistant to this drug.
+Triclabendazole is effective at killing flukes of any age, but over-use has resulted in increasing resistance to this drug, so it should only be used to treat early infections, with later stages treated with other fasciolicides.
 The timing of treatment is critical for success, and is determined by environmental factors and analysis of the expected distribution and prevalence of the disease.
 For example, in European countries that have large numbers of sheep, computerized systems predict when fascioliasis is most likely to make the biggest impact on sheep populations and how many sheep will most likely be affected.
-The predictions are dependent on guessing when environmental conditions that are most conducive to parasite multiplication will occur, such as amount of rainfall, evapotranspiration, and the ratio of wet to dry days in a particular month.
+The predictions are dependent on guessing when environmental conditions that are most conducive to parasite multiplication will occur, such as the amount of rainfall, evapotranspiration, and the ratio of wet to dry days in a particular month.
 If heavy infections are expected to occur, treatment for sheep should begin in September/October, then again in January/February, and finally in April/May; the amount of hatching fluke eggs is minimal during these times because they require a warm, wet environment, making treatment more effective.

 Epidemiology

 Human and animal fasciolosis occurs worldwide.
 While animal fasciolosis is distributed in countries with high cattle and sheep production, human fasciolosis occurs, excepting Western Europe, in developing countries.
 Fasciolosis occurs only in areas where suitable conditions for intermediate hosts exist.

 Studies carried out in recent years have shown human fasciolosis to be an important public health problem.
-Human fasciolosis has been reported from countries in Europe, America, Asia, Africa and Oceania.
+Human fasciolosis has been reported by countries in Europe, America, Asia, Africa, and Oceania.
 The incidence of human cases has been increasing in 51 countries of the five continents.
 A global analysis shows that the expected correlation between animal and human fasciolosis only appears at a basic level.
 High prevalences in humans are not necessarily found in areas where fasciolosis is a great veterinary problem.
-For instance, in South America, hyperendemics and mesoendemics are found in Bolivia and Peru where the veterinary problem is less important, while in countries such as Uruguay, Argentina and Chile, human fasciolosis is only sporadic or hypoendemic.
+For instance, in South America, hyperendemics and mesoendemics are found in Bolivia and Peru where the veterinary problem is less important, while in countries such as Uruguay, Argentina, and Chile, human fasciolosis is only sporadic or hypoendemic.